-Until recently, Summit was also a broker-dealer, but the firm has transitioned its brokerage business, de-registered and withdrew its memberships in the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
+Until recently, Summit Financial, LLC was both an investment advisor and broker-dealer, but the firm has transitioned its brokerage business, de-registered and withdrew its memberships in the Financial Industry Regulatory Authority (FINRA) and the Securities Investor Protection Corporation (SIPC).
 Some representatives at the firm, though, are associated with an unaffiliated broker-dealer, Purshe Kaplan Sterling Investments.

 Summit was founded in 2018 as the successor business to the advisory branch of Summit Equities, Inc. Summit Financial Holdings, LLC owns the firm.
-That company, in turn, is owned 80.1% by Summit Financial Services, LLC, which is 25% owned by Stanley Gregor, 52.5% owned by Summit Equities (which no longer as its own advisory business but still exists as a corporate entity) and 22.5% by Summit Risk Management, Inc.
+That company, in turn, is owned 75.2% by Summit Financial Services, LLC, which is 33.2% owned by Stanley Gregor and 46.8% owned by Summit Equities (which no longer as its own advisory business but still exists as a corporate entity).

 As noted above, until recently Summit Equities also had a broker-dealer business, but it recently de-registered.

 The minimum account size at Summit depends on the program you use.
-For TDS Managed Portfolios, the minimum is $100,000.
+Managed protfolio minimums can range between $25,000 and $100,000.
 There is no minimum for the Strategic Asset Allocation program or for flexible managed accounts.
-For third party managers, the minimum account size varies from $25,000 to $1 million.
+For third party managers, the minimum account size varies from $250,000 to $1 million.